Harris Health System Faculty

 Carolyn Da Silva PT, DSc, NCS

 Carolyn Da Silva teaches primarily in the neurological rehabilitation sequence in the entry-level/professional and post-professional programs at Texas Woman’s University.
-Her research interests are in gait training (including use of the Lokomat) of stroke survivors, and in strength and functional measures of people with post-polio syndrome.
+Her research interests are in aging with a disability and people with post-polio syndrome.
 Her clinical practice is as a consultant in the post-polio clinic at TIRR Memorial Hermann Rehabilitation and Research and in the inpatient rehabilitation unit at Memorial Hermann Hospital - Texas Medical Center.

 Michael Furtado PT, DPT, NCS